tweag/python-monorepo-example/2019-06-10-codestatistics.md

 In Haskell, we imagine `LANGUAGE` pragmas to be another common pattern.

 Let's find out whether there are any differences in the frequency of these patterns between Python and Haskell code.
-We can easily determine a package's LOC fraction that corresponds to `import` statements and `LANGUAGE` pragmas:
-This fraction is just the number of lines of code with import and language pragma keywords divided by the number of all lines of code.
+We can easily determine a package's fraction of lines of ocdes that correspond to `import` statements and `LANGUAGE` pragmas: this fraction is just the number of lines of code with import and language pragma keywords divided by the number of all lines of code.
 The following histograms show the results:

 <a href="../img/posts/codestatistics_swearwords.png">